Should I train to work as a Veterinary Assistant?

 Why should I become a Veterinary Assistant?

-Veterinary assistants are in demand, and the job outlook for this career is good: The BLS shows that employment of veterinary assistants is projects to grow 19% through 2026, much faster than the average growth rate of 7% for all occupations.
+Veterinary assistants are in demand, and the job outlook for this career is good: The BLS shows that employment of veterinary assistants is projects to grow 14% through 2030, faster than the average growth rate for all occupations.
 With the increase in the number of households with pets, as well as spending on pets, there is going to be an increase in the demand for veterinary assistants to help care for household animals.

 Also, in California, the demand and pay for veterinary assistants is among the best in the United States.
-The BLS shows that California has the highest employment level with 11,410 jobs, and also ranks fourth in pay, with an annual mean wage of $31,220.
+The BLS shows that California has the highest employment level with 13,040 jobs, and also ranks fifth in pay, with an annual mean wage of $35,620.

 Where do Veterinary Assistants work?